irena-flextool/flextool/docs/tutorial.md

 ### More functionality

 Now you have learned how to create a small model.
-If you want to save it, make a copy of the *Input_data* database and name it something else for example Tutorial.sqlite.
 Remember that you can change which database is used as the *Input_data* by clicking the tool icon.
-In the same way, the *Results* database can be saved and changed.
+You can make a copy of the *Results* database if you want to keep them.
+The database can also be purged from previous results with the 'purge' tool from the Database Editor menu: in `purge`, click on both *Select entity and value items*, and *Select scenario items* and then purge.
+Purging by itself will not reduce the file size, you will have to `Vacuum` it to do this.

 More instructions on how to create individual parts of the model can be found in the [How to](https://irena-flextool.github.io/flextool/how_to) section.

 You can also look and play with the ready scenarios from the init database.
 Purge *Input_data* and *Initialize* it to copy the init database to it.
-This can be done with the 'purge' tool from the Database Editor menu: in `purge`, click on both *Select entity and value items*, and *Select scenario items* and then purge.
+Purging is done the same way as above: This can be done with the 'purge' tool from the Database Editor menu: in `purge`, click on both *Select entity and value items*, and *Select scenario items* and then purge.
 Then select the initialize tool and run it to copy the init.sqlite to the input_data.sqlite.